amritofficial88/e-commerce_POWERBI/README.md

 # E-Commerce Store Analysis

 ## Description

-This repository contains a Power Bi dashboard of an E-commerce store to answer questions about the data.
-The insights of the dashboard can be found in the results.txt file.
-This repository can be used as a starting point for anyone who wants to learn how to use Power Bi to analyze data.
+This repository showcases a Power BI dashboard built for an E-commerce store, aimed at answering key business and data-related questions.
+The analytical insights and findings generated from the dashboard are summarized in the results.txt file.
+This project serves as a practical introduction for anyone looking to get started with data analysis using Power BI.
 <!--Analyzed E-commerce store data.
 Created an interactive dashboard using Power BI.-->

 ## Screenshot